 Good Friday.
 Ronan's grandfather had lost his life in the Easter Uprising of 1916.
 Now he was to launch his own Easter rebellion.
 Radio Caroline started transmissions on Easter Saturday with the first two voices being Simon Dee (the

 newly renamed Cyril Henty-Dodd) and Chris Moore.
 The station played records all day, every day.
 No one else was doing that in the UK in 1964.

 Ronan O'Rahilly, left, and Allan Crawford.
 Photo courtesy of ‘Offshore Echo's’.

 The origin of the station name has long been debated.
 Ronan has told the tale that it was named after Caroline Kennedy, the daughter of the US President John F Kennedy.
 O'Rahilly was certainly a huge fan of the

 Kennedys and spent many years working on an uncompleted film project about the family, but other theories have been suggested.
-The rival team at Radio Atlanta thought that the station was named after Caroline Maudling, the daughter of
+The rival team at Radio Atlanta thought that the station was named after Caroline Maudling.
+The daughter

-a Tory politician with whom Ronan was friendly at the time.
+of a Tory politician, she was a friend of Ronan's at the time.
 Others think that it came from Jocelyn Stevens, one of Radio Caroline's backers.
 Stevens was the owner of Queen magazine.
 The magazine's

 editor Beatrix Miller had drawn up a style sheet in which she described the young, female, good looking target reader.
 This fictitious woman had been given the name Caroline.
 Whatever the true reason, Radio Caroline was an immediate